analysis-tools-dev/static-analysis/README.md

 - [pytype](https://google.github.io/pytype) — A static type analyzer for Python code.

+- [pyupgrade](https://pypi.org/project/pyupgrade-docs/) — A tool (and pre-commit hook) to automatically upgrade syntax for newer versions of the language.

 - [QuantifiedCode](https://github.com/quantifiedcode/quantifiedcode) :warning: — Automated code review & repair.
 It helps you to keep track of issues and metrics in your software projects, and can be easily extended to support new types of analyses.

 - [radon](https://radon.readthedocs.io/en/latest) — A Python tool that computes various metrics from the source code.